kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 #### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

   Integration tests cover feature gate disablement.

-  A manual upgrade->downgrade->upgrade flow will be executed to ensure that a running Job falls back to tracking without finalizers.
+  A manual upgrade->downgrade->upgrade flow will be executed prior to graduation to ensure that a running Job falls back to tracking without finalizers.
+The KEP will be updated with the findings of the test.

 #### Is the rollout accompanied by any deprecations and/or removals of features, APIs,
 fields of API types, flags, etc.?